mbarley333/timetracker/README.md

 # timetracker
-A full stack Go project for tracking time spent on tasks.
-Do not use in production!
+A Go learning project for tracking time spent on tasks.
+Use docker-compose to start up the application and database containers.
+LOCAL DEV ONLY.

-# Prerequisties
+# Requires
 * Docker

 ## Startup